 Below: Collecting one of the Yews from this post!

 Below: The fourth example.
 This one was collected by my myself during one of the collecting trips I made with Tony and friends during the late nineties in Wales.
-As soon as I got home it was planted in a hard plastic Bonsai container and than left alone to recover!
+As soon as I got home it was planted in a hard plastic Bonsai container and then left alone to recover!

-Below: After the first signs of recovery I removed all the useless growth of those long branches, so that all the energy would go to the foliage that matters!
+Below: After the first signs of recovery I removed all the useless growth of those long branches so that all the energy would go to the foliage that matters!
 And then the tree was left alone again to get stronger for its first real styling!

-Below: The tree consist of a left and a right sections with a strip of deadwood running in between from top to bottom.
+Below: The tree consist of a left and right sections with a strip of deadwood running in between from top to bottom.
 A year later, when the tree was looking very vigorous, I decided that it was safe to perform a drastic pruning!
 So I cut off all the foliage and branches from the left section of the tree, leaving the stumps so that they could be turned into Jins.
-And I removed all the bark from that left section, creating nice contrast between live (brown) section and the deadwood (white) section!
+And I removed all the bark from that left section, creating a nice contrast between live (brown) section and the deadwood (white) section!
 The branches that were useful for my design were wired and then the tree was left alone (as long as it needed) to recover from it all!

 Below: A year later it was doing just fine so I planted it in a proper Bonsai pot.